EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * The Companion's AI needs to improve as it only jumps when it's "under" the player's position (And there's more to consider depending on what will eventually be added to the game).
 * Current health bars are attached to the main characters and not part of an ingame HUD attached to the screen.
 * Maybe changing small things like how when a Falling Platform disappears or when pushing a Pushable object the Player and Companion have small/subtle physics differences that just look weird.

+# Current controls/Inputs:
+This is an area that needs to be improved:
+* ESC for the Pause Menu.
+* Left movement: Left arrow key/A.
+* Right movement: Right arrow key/D.
+* Jumping and Climbing/Swimming upwards: Up arrow key/W.
+* Climbing/Swimming downwards: Down arrow key.
+* "Follow me": F.
+* "Stand still": S.
+* "Run away" which is almost opposite to FOLLOWME: R.
+* Companion "interactions" like attaching to the Ladder: Z.
+* Melee attack: E.
+* Ball kick attack: Q.

 # Credits and shout outs: